 My love of Christmas tree-shaped confections continues in this latest installment of recipes doing double duty as dessert and tabletop décor.
 If the original Christmas tree cupcakes didn’t have you hooked, consider this quick and easy alternative starring edible cupcake toppers made with pretzels, candy melts and your choice of sprinkles.

-We’ve got an all-star lineup on this one, folks: Moist chocolate cupcakes slathered with tangy cream cheese frosting that’s dusted with shredded coconut (read: snow) and topped with an edible Christmas tree.
+We’ve got an all-star lineup on this one: Moist chocolate cupcakes slathered with tangy cream cheese frosting that’s dusted with shredded coconut (a.k.a. snow!) and topped with edible Christmas trees.

 Gather a dozen or so of these beauties for a fun touch to your holiday table or nestle your gingerbread house inside an edible forest.